AmedeusM/Webpage_Amedeus/content/publication/allra/index.md

 ---
-title: "An example conference paper7"
+title: "Financial Fraud and Individual Investment Behavior"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Robert Ford
+- Johannes Hagen

 # Author notes (optional)
 author_notes: